newatoms/guides/fixing-errors/readme.md

-> This guide is part of a growing collection of guides made by New Atoms.
+>**The goal of this guide:** Create a understanding of debugging websites/software.
+This guide is part of a growing collection of guides made by New Atoms.
 You can find our other guides [here](https://github.com/newatoms/newatoms/tree/ready/internal/guides).
 If you come across terms you don't understand Google them or feel free to ask a team member within digital reach.

 # Fixing errors